U.S. Northeast digs out from blizzard, tornado strikes in South

 The storm dropped 31.9 inches (81 cm) of snow on Portland, Maine, creating "whiteout conditions," said city spokeswoman Nicole Clegg, 42.
 "It's the biggest I've seen since I was a little girl."

-Clegg said most city roads had been cleared by Sunday night, and city employees were set to begin ploughing Portland's "100 miles of sidewalks."
+Clegg said most city roads had been cleared by Sunday night, and city employees were set to begin plowing Portland's "100 miles of sidewalks."

 Winds gusted to 83 miles per hour (134 kph) at Cuttyhunk, New York, and brought down trees across the region.